lopezpdvn/snippets/pages/howto.md

 1. Copy all to Anki's _Text_ field on browser
 1. Add cloze deletions to field *Text*.
 1. Add fields *Hint*, *Extra*, *Tags*.

+## Fix notes

+1. Open the note field in the HTML editor, and make sure that cloze deletions do not span multiple lines characters, use `br` elements instead.